 For more information regarding the evaluation of Round 1 of the pilot, please see the evaluation report: Evaluation of the Improving Health System Responses to Family and Domestic Violence Primary Health Network Pilots

-The first, a GP Advisory Panel represents the primary care sector across South Australia and will advise the project team on matters related to all phases of the project, including collaborative design and implementation of the model.
+Two advisory panels were put together to support the work of this project.
+The first, a GP Advisory Panel represented the primary care sector across South Australia and advised the project team on matters related to all phases of the project, including collaborative design and implementation of the model.

-The GP Advisory Panel will be expected to provide general advice regarding the primary care sector, whilst also advocating for their own communities.
+The GP Advisory Panel assisted the project team to effectively engage with and support General Practices to ultimately build their capacity to recognise, respond to, and refer patients who may be at risk of or who are experiencing violence or abuse.
+The GP Advisory Panel are expected to provide general advice regarding the primary care sector, whilst also advocating for their own communities.
 Recruitment for the GP Advisory Panel has closed at this time but may re-open in future if more members are needed.

+The second, a Lived Experience Advisory Panel, was convened by LELAN to shape and co-design how responses to victim-survivor disclosures and links to additional support can be enhanced and expanded through this model.
 LELAN is the independent peak body in South Australia by, for and with people with lived experience of mental distress, social issues or injustice.
 LELAN’s systemic advocacy targets the mental health and social sectors in South Australia, whilst their thought leadership and expertise on lived experience expertise and leadership is borderless.

 At this time, recruitment for the Lived Experience Advisory Panel has closed but may re-open in future if more members are needed.